phase2/grunt-drupal-tasks/docs/40_testing.md

 `--behat-flags` option when running `grunt`.
 Common use cases are to include or exclude tests according to tags or to use an alternative profile defined in `behat.yml`.

+**behat.path**: A string with the path to the Behat executable.
+By default, this is set to `vendor/bin/behat` to use the version of Behat installed by Composer.
+Only set this option if you need to use a specific version of Behat that is installed elsewhere.